awmundy/bio/documentation/data_transforms.md

     - scaledTPM: scaled up to library size by multiplying TPM counts by the library size in millions.
 These counts sum to the mapped read count (library size)
     - lengthScaledTPM: scaled using the average transcript length over samples and then scaled as in scaledTPM.
-These counts sum to the mapped read count (library size)
+These counts sum to the mapped read count (library size).
+This is what is used in this analysis.
     - Can optionally derive counts from the abundances (this is what is done for this analysis)